-Graduate Education programs offer courses that lead to the Master of Education (MEd); Educational Specialist (EdS); and Doctor of Education (EdD) degrees.
-Courses are also offered in special areas of professional educational needs in the LMU service area.
-Some graduate degree programs can be coordinated to secure both licensure and the graduate degree.
+Leadership and SPED Leadership Some graduate degree programs can be coordinated to secure both licensure and the graduate degree.
 However, licensure requirements are determined by the Tennessee State Board of Education and are subject to change at the discretion of that Board.
 The licensure requirements in effect at the time of program completion are the requirements for licensure recommendation.